 - Pick a book from the wire rack or news stories (& remember where you got it to put it back)

 - Spend the entire five minutes with mouths closed and eyes on reading

 - If you do not know a word, you can look it up in the back of the book

-At the end of five minutes, I asked students to hold up their fingers from fist to 5 to show how much they liked their choice.
+At the end of five minutes, I asked students to hold up their fingers from fists to 5 to show how much they liked their choice.
 Most students gave it a 4 or 5.
 I then asked them to raise their hand if they wanted to continue with their book.
 A resounding majority enjoyed their easy novela and wanted to continue another day.
-I also asked for volunteers to hold up their book and tell a little bit about why they liked it as a little book promo.
-I had blank notecards or post-it notes on that they could write their name on as a book mark to keep the place.
+I also asked for volunteers to hold up their books and tell a little bit about why they liked them as a little book promo.
+I had blank notecards or post-it notes on that they could write their name as a bookmark to keep the place.

-We did not complete a log.
+We did not complete a reading log.
 They did not have to do a report.
 It was all about learning to enjoy reading.
 The accountability was low, but the engagement was high.
 (For full transparency I used to have students fill out a reading log, but it killed the joy of reading)

-My plan is to continue with five minutes each Tuesday and Thursday to start class in Spanish 1, but build up our stamina adding more minutes as it seems appropriate.
-By upper levels the goal is 15 minutes.
+My plan is to continue with five minutes each Tuesday and Thursday to start class in Spanish 1, but build up our stamina by adding more minutes as it seems appropriate.
+By upper levels, the goal is 15 minutes.
 Also, free reading can always be an option for fast finishers.
-Eventually, I will add more higher level novel options, especially suggesting them to the high flyers who start moving through the level 1 options.
+Eventually, I will add higher-level novel options, especially suggesting them to the high flyers who start moving through the level 1 options.

 My Favorite Comprehensible Spanish 1 Books to Start FVR

 Learn more about some of the best books to start FVR above with my libro lunes book reviews.
 Plus you can purchase them & others below.